tohas1986/openbmc/poky/documentation/overview-manual/yp-intro.rst

 .. image:: figures/YP-flow-diagram.png
     :width: 100%

-Here is a brief summary of the "workflow":
+Following is a brief summary of the "workflow":

-#.
-Developers specify architecture, policies, patches and configuration
+1. Developers specify architecture, policies, patches and configuration details.
-   details.

-#.
-The build system fetches and downloads the source code from the
+2. The build system fetches and downloads the source code from the specified location.
-   specified location.
 The build system supports standard methods such as tarballs or source code repositories systems such as Git.

-#.
-Once source code is downloaded, the build system extracts the sources
-   into a local work area where patches are applied and common steps for configuring and compiling the software are run.
+3. Once source code is downloaded, the build system extracts the sources into a local work area where patches are applied and common steps for configuring and compiling the software are run.

-#.
-The build system then installs the software into a temporary staging
-   area where the binary package format you select (DEB, RPM, or IPK) is used to roll up the software.
+4. The build system then installs the software into a temporary staging area where the binary package format you select (DEB, RPM, or IPK) is used to roll up the software.

-#.
-Different QA and sanity checks run throughout entire build process.
+5. Different QA and sanity checks run throughout entire build process.

-#.
-After the binaries are created, the build system generates a binary
-   package feed that is used to create the final root file image.
+6. After the binaries are created, the build system generates a binary package feed that is used to create the final root file image.

-#.
-The build system generates the file system image and a customized
-   Extensible SDK (eSDK) for application development in parallel.
+7. The build system generates the file system image and a customized Extensible SDK (eSDK) for application development in parallel.

 For a very detailed look at this workflow, see the